38 Things To Drink Instead Of Booze

-Make drinks from our “winter” section to get you through the rest of Drynuary.
+Make drinks from our "winter" section to get you through the rest of Drynuary.
 Then bookmark any others you like in case you need a mini-detox later in the year.
-(None of these require a big juicer that eats kale and turns into into juice.)
+(But don't worry: None of these require a big juicer that eats kale and turns it into juice.)

 1. Cranberry, Tangerine, Rosemary & Cream Soda Mocktail

 10. Blood Orange Italian Soda + Basil Simple Syrup

 12. Emerald Palmers